Last Updated on Samuel Franklinby

 - Sprint or walk while not being overweight (which means the weight number in your gear screen must be white and not yellow or red).

 In practice this means a huge amount of your endurance skill points will come from general gameplay.
-However, there are still some optimisations you can make to ensure you reach elite (max) level before the end of the wipe.
+However, there are still some optimisations you can make to ensure you reach elite (max) level.
 As this is a numbers game the sooner you can start these optimisations the sooner you’ll be enjoying your max level endurance and be able to move onto equally powerful skills like strength.

 These tips to optimise your endurance skill points gained per raid include: